cap-js/docs/tools/cds-cli.md

 :::

 ::: tip Repl for Java
-`cds repl` does not run Java code, but can still be useful if you work Node.js things like [build plugins](../guides/deployment/custom-builds#custom-build-plugins) that make use of Node.js APIs.
+`cds repl` does not run Java code, but can still be useful:
+For example, if you work on Node.js things like [building plugins](../guides/deployment/custom-builds#custom-build-plugins) that make use of Node.js APIs.
 :::